Leostarearn/leostarearn-hub/src/trending-viral/gen-z-mindfulness-guide.md

 ---
 title: "Why Gen Z Is Turning to Mindfulness Outdoors (and Not Just on TikTok)"
 description: "It's not just a trend.
 From sunset walks to silent mornings, Gen Z is redefining mindfulness in the age of digital burnout.
-Here’s how—and why—it matters."
+Here's how—and why—it matters."
 date: 2025-07-05
 layout: base.njk
 permalink: /smart-living/gen-z-mindfulness-guide.html